delucks/gtd.py/README.rst

 Configuration
 --------------

 The ``onboard`` command will help you create the configuration file interactively.
 If you prefer to do the process manually, Trello has a button on their website for temporarily creating an OAUTH key/token.
-That should be put in a yaml file formatted like this:
+Your API key and secret should be placed in a YAML file with the OAUTH key & token, like this example.

 ::